 Be Street Smart

-In 2014, 4,884 pedestrians and 726 bicyclists were killed in traffic crashes in the United States.
-An estimated 65,000 pedestrians were injured in traffic crashes across the country in 2014.
-Preliminary data shows pedestrian and bicyclist fatalities accounted for 28.7 percent of the total traffic fatalities in the District of Columbia, suburban Maryland and northern Virginia in 2015; 69 of the deaths were pedestrians and 6 bicyclists.
-View more safety information.
+In 2021, 7,338 pedestrians and 966 bicyclists were killed in traffic crashes in the United States.
+Preliminary data shows pedestrian and bicyclist fatalities accounted for 37% of the total traffic fatalities in the District of Columbia, suburban Maryland and northern Virginia in 2022; 130 of the deaths were pedestrians and 11 were cyclists.
+Learn more from the Metropolitan Washington Council of Governments' Street Smart Program.